⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | -2.26 | The trailing twelve-month P/E ratio measures the current share price relative to the company's earnings per share over the past year.
-A negative value indicates the company is currently unprofitable. |
+| P/E Ratio (TTM) | -2.35 | The trailing twelve-month P/E ratio, calculated by dividing the current stock price by the earnings per share over the past year.
+A negative value indicates the company is not profitable. |

-| EV/EBITDA | -1.86 | Enterprise Value to EBITDA is a valuation multiple that compares a company's total value (Enterprise Value) to its earnings before interest, taxes, depreciation, and amortization.
-A negative value indicates negative EBITDA, which is common for early-stage biotech companies. |
+| EV/EBITDA | -1.99 | The Enterprise Value to EBITDA ratio, which compares the total value of the company (market cap plus debt minus cash) to its earnings before interest, taxes, depreciation, and amortization.
+A negative value is common for loss-making companies. |